kenakula/frelance-marokko/README.md

 ### ts
 add ts files to modules folder and its index.ts, then import functions in main.ts.
 ```
-place vendor files in vendor folder and import them in vendor.ts
+place vendor files in src/js/vendor folder and import them in vendor.js manualy

 ```javascript
 import { initSomething } from './modules';